richardo2016/fib-typify/README.md

 * `compileFileTo: (srcpath?: string, targetpath: string, tsCompilerOptions: TSCompilerOptions) => void`

 compile content in `filepath` to javascript, then write to `targetpath`.

-* `compileFileToSandBox: (filepath?: string, tsCompilerOptions: TSCompilerOptions) => string`

-compile content in `filepath` to javascript, then read it as sandbox.

 * `compileDirectoryTo: (baseDir: string, distDir: string, directoryCompilationOptions: any) => void`